jm0nsta96/jm0nsta96.github.io/about.md

 I am currently attending the University of Mary Washington trying to obtain my degree in computer science.

+### My personal life

+* I am a middle child of four children - one brother and two sisters.
+* I am a first generation college student.

 ### How I chose computer science

 Although I have been at Mary Washington for 3 years, I feel as though I am still very new to the computer science world...